Erich Brabec

-Erich Brabec (born 24 February 1977) is a Czech football manager and a former player.
+Erich Brabec (born 24 February 1977) is a Czech football manager and former player.
 Since March 2023 Brabec is chair of the Czech Women's Football section FAČR.

 Club career

+Brabec started his Czech First League career with České Budějovice where he played between 1994 and 1998.
 Brabec joined Dynamo Moscow in 2002, after receiving an offer on 18 December 2001.
 He left for Alania Vladikavkaz in July 2003.
+He joined Slavia Prague in 2007, subsequently becoming club captain.

-International
+International career

-He has played in one international match for the Czech Republic in the 2000 Olympic Games.
+Brabec made his debut for the Czech Republic national team against Mexico on 8 February 2000 in the 2000 Lunar New Year Cup.

 Coaching career

 On 11 October 2019, Brabec was appointed assistant manager of Luděk Klusáček at Bohemians 1905.